“I love the challenge of preparing a difficult patent … and then going the extra mile to identify and extract the patent’s optimum business value.”

-For nearly 40 years, businesses of various sizes and stages, independent inventors and others have turned to Steven G. Parmelee for high-quality, client-focused patent services.
+For over 40 years, businesses of various sizes and stages, independent inventors and others have turned to Steven G. Parmelee for high-quality, client-focused patent services.
 Steve has personally written well over 1,800 patent applications, handling ordinary prosecution as well as administrative and judicial appellate work, post-grant reexamination work, and other sophisticated patent needs.
 Clients, both U.S. and foreign, often seek Steve’s counsel to manage their patent portfolios, whether comprising existing inventions or new prospective ventures.

 Steve has also litigated various cases for both bench and jury trials.
 He has handled appellate work before the Court of Appeals for the Federal Circuit, as well as considerable enforcement and defensive work.
 Steve’s litigation and licensing experience greatly informs the drafting and prosecution of his patent applications.